 Legalization of recreational marijuana in Washington has been met with delicious and unique cookie flavors from many producers.
 In particular, there are three producers that sell infused cookies and are taking them to new levels with interesting marketing, names, flavors, and targeted demographics.
 The Goodship Company, Spot, and Winterlife are three local edible companies which produce visually and physically appealing infused cookies and packaging.If you are looking for an infused cookie that highlights the flavor and texture of the cookie rather than the cannabis taste, you don’t have to look further than Spot.
 The edibles company strives to be a bakery first, ensuring that the products taste delicious and the high is a pleasant addition.The company creates traditionally prepared house-made cannabutter and uses tried-and-true recipes for its baked goods.

 Spot has a soft cookie that contains 10 mg of THC which is a generous dose for a pleasant time (offered in both sativa and indica).
 Spot also offers a 5mg chocolate chip and oatmeal raisin cookies for those who want a lesser dose of potency.
 Spot prides itself in offering multiple potency, recipes, and producing both sativa and indica infused products.The majority of edibles are made with dairy, which ostracizes those following a vegan diet.
 Winterlife only produces edibles that are vegan-friendly, local, ethical and organic when possible, so, vegans and environmentalists, look no further!
 Winterlife’s cookies are bite-sized and come in packs of singles or threes.
 Remember those thumb-print cookies topped with jam that your grandmother likely made?
 Winterlife has them, and they are perfect.
 They are called “Spotted Skunk’s Strawberry Jam Cookies,” and are as lovely as they are buttery and delicious.
 The company also caters to traditional flavors with its peanut butter cookies and chocolate chip cookies.
 The Goodship Company is a unique edibles producer because its targeted demographic is adults who consumed marijuana years ago and have decided to give the plant another try.
 The cookies made by The Goodship Company do not contain a high dosage and are meant to be a subtle compliment to an adult dinner party, much like a glass of wine.
 There are two flavors available: sea-salt chocolate chip, and Saigon cinnamon snickerdoodle.
+However, if you prefer taking edibles that tend to be infused with pharmaceutical-grade medical marijuana, then you could go for something like mary’s edibles.

 Each of these companies bring professionalism and unique products to the edibles industry of Washington.
 There really is something for everyone in the local edibles industry.
 If you are new to edibles and unsure of where to start, give one of these products a try!
 You will not be disappointed.
 Are there some infused cookies on the market that you can’t get enough of and would like to see featured?
 Let us know!